 Magna Carta Women is a playful 4-piece collage that captured the journey of British women over the last 800 years since the signing of the Magna Carta.
 The project was supported using public funding by the National Lottery through Arts Council England and Royal Holloway University and toured England during 2015.
 The four piece panel visited 17 venues across Southern England including Guildhall Art Gallery in City of London, Devon Guild of Craftsmen, Royal Holloway University, Sarum College, Surrey Historic Centre and Brunel University.

 My current research concerns the shift in self-identity in which we respond to the demands of seeing and being seen, looking at the value of beauty, self-objectification and self-altering.
 The research is for a project set around an aesthetic surreal world, in which to be socially accepted women have to adhere to feminine beauty ideals.
-The project is playful, theatrical and dystopian and explores a female dominated society where there are laws, religion, education and an economy that maintains the perfect beauty equilibrium.
+Plastic Roses explores a female dominated society where there are laws, religion, education and an economy that maintains the perfect beauty equilibrium.

 The original concept of Hysterical Females film was to narrate the story of women’s suffrage and mark the 100th anniversary in 2018.
 However the majority of us know about the history of suffragettes: the force-feeding, the protests, the breaking of windows, so I wanted to look at it from a different angle, focusing on the core of the problem which was the men’s behaviour towards women.